Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping/mapping_types.rst

 Operator panel
 --------------

-The Tool Settings panel in the Tool Shelf allows the fine control over how the mesh is
+The Operator panel in the Tool Shelf allows the fine control over how the mesh is
 unwrapped:

 Angle Limit